Amirvand/Amir_Portfolio/README.md

 # Amir_Portfolio_Welcome
-This is a responsive portfolio that I created from scratch using the technologies I know.
+This is my responsive portfolio that I created from scratch using the technologies I know.
 At the moment my portfolio is barebones, however I do plan on expanding it in a timely fashion until I can properly make it to my liking and without overworking it.
 I'll be sure to release multiple versions of the webpage : Initial Completion, more indepth customizations, various device and resolution support, general optimizations and/or more attractive features.
+I also want this to be as if it were a fully functional website with proper callbacks, being able to navigate everywhere without running into any issues.

 # Home